rybakit/arguments-resolver/README.md

 ## Adapters

-Adapters are used to encapsulate the logic about how to resolve callable arguments into the passed parameters.
+Adapters are used to encapsulate the logic about how to resolve function/method arguments into the passed parameters.
 The library ships with two adapters, the `InDepthAdapter` and `KeyAdapter`.
 By default, the `InDepthAdapter` is used.
 To use a different adapter, simple pass it as the last argument to the `resolve_arguments` function or `CallableArgumentsResolver` constructor:

 ```php
 use ArgumentsResolver\Adapter\KeyAdapter;